-Tenerife, the largest and the most renowned destination in the Canary Islands of Spain, has a long time been a firm favorite for us Brits and holidaymakers across the globe, attracting over 5 million tourists each year.
+Tenerife, the largest and the most renowned destination in the Canary Islands of Spain, has a long time been a favorite for holidaymakers across the globe, attracting over 5 million tourists each year.

-Personally I’ll take any excuse to get back to the Canary Islands, especially Tenerife.
+Personally I’ll take any excuse to get back to the Canary Islands, as I loved all the best things to do in Tenerife.

 From a temperate climate that makes it a great destination all year round, to a diverse landscape with loads of fun activities both on and off the Atlantic Ocean, this beautiful island has something to offer everyone.